Self-organising stem cells

-Fish schools, ant colonies and bird flocks are complex systems that coordinate their collective behaviors to control the emergence and progression of patterns and functions.
-For example, fishes form schools with specific shapes that allow them to swim faster and protect them from predators better than individual animals are able to.
-This broad range of decentralized, adaptive and emergent behaviors based on local interactions and dynamic feedbacks is called self-organization.
-We explore how self-organization complements traditional hierarchical genetic (e.g., HOX genes collinearity) and molecular (e.g., externally imposed morphogen gradients) processes to shape the mammalian organism.
+Fish schools, ant colonies, and bird flocks coordinate their collective behaviors to control the emergence and progression of patterns and functions.
+For example, fish schools adopt specific shapes that allow individual fishes to swim faster and protect themselves from predators better than isolated individuals are able to.
+This broad range of decentralized, adaptive, and emergent behaviors that are based on local interactions and dynamic feedback is called self-organization.
+We explore how self-organization complements hierarchical intrinsic (e.g., HOX genes collinearity) and extrinsic (e.g., positional information) processes that shape the mammalian organism.

 Content and statements offered on this website are not representative of statements, opinions, or policy of the IMBA institute, or the Austrian Academy of Science or the Vienna Biocenter.
 This website is not an official media outlet of the these institutions.